 Being a university town has its perks.
 Some of the brightest minds in science live and work right here in Boulder, and other big thinkers often come here to share knowledge, connect with a progressive populace and enjoy our outdoor recreation.
 Hear their fascinating insights and stories at one of these Boulder lectures, talks or presentations.

 These popular lectures and presentation series have a broad range of topics, often ones you've never considered much before.
 This makes for surprising, interesting opportunities for edification.

 During the school year, the University of Colorado at Boulder hosts a vast number of lectures and presentations from visiting professors, notables and luminaries.
 In any given week, you could attend multiple mind-opening sessions on topics from concrete poetry to forensic botany to beer brewing in the ancient world.

 In 1898, the Colorado Chautauqua was built at the foot of the Flatirons mountains.
 It was a family retreat created in the tradition of national Chautauquas of the time, focusing on culture, nature, and music.
-Today, that tradition continues in the historic Chautauqua Community House, with speaker series featuring guests ranging from aerospace engineers to mountaineers.
+Today, that tradition continues in the historic Chautauqua Community House, with lecture series featuring guests ranging from aerospace engineers to mountaineers.